 Kornati are one of the most popular destinations in Croatia and our favourite group of islands in Sibenik archipelago.
-So, we decided to write a short guide full of useful information for all those who want to know more.
+This is a short guide full of useful information for all those who want to know more about this fascinating archipelago.

-To sum up, this group of islands represents the densest archipelago in Mediterranean.
-It is located between Šibenik and Zadar, covers the area of about 320 km2 and makes 12% of all the islands in the Croatian Adriatic.
+Kornati are the densest archipelago in Mediterranean.
+Located between Šibenik and Zadar, they cover the area of about 320 km2 and makes 12% of all the islands in the Croatian Adriatic.

 Archipelago in numbers